L1.5 Lottie’s fifth lesson on concepts

 These encounters do seem bracing.
 Most unlike his Cambridge supervisions.

 “Yes.
-Fortunately for that person, martini has almost no martini in it.
-The light merely has to pass through the bottle to the glass of iced gin.
+Fortunately for that person, a martini has almost no martini in it.
+The light merely has to pass through the bottle and shine on the glass of iced gin.
 But you’re right.
 Keith Donnellan, whose example it is, suggests in a paper ‘Reference and definite descriptions’ that we can refine Russell’s account by thinking that there might be two different uses of a descriptive phrase.
 In one, one might have no particular person in mind.
 It is a purely descriptive thought.
 He calls that ‘attributive’.
 It selects someone, just as Russell thought, who satisfies the description if someone does.
 In the other case, one already has someone in mind and merely uses a description to communicate the object of one’s thought to others.
 He calls this ‘referential’.
 The former behaves as Russell says.
 The latter does not.
 In response to the question of whether someone speaks truth if what they go on to say about the object of thought is true but the description they use to highlight it is not: he says ambiguously that they say something true.

 Now there is a response to this by Saul Kripke who thinks that Donnellan’s points are not so critical of Russell after all.
 But the point I wish to draw from it is that we need to look at the use of a descriptive phrase in context to see whether it is expressing a purely descriptive thought (attributive) or whether it is an accidental means of communicating a singular thought (referential).”